-Shift acknowledgement is a verification measure that helps Managers and Supervisors ensure that employees have seen their scheduled shifts.
-Use shift acknowledgement to better communicate shifts with your employees and ensure employee accountability!
+Shift acknowledgement is a verification measure that helps managers and supervisors ensure that users have seen their scheduled shifts.
+Use shift acknowledgement to better communicate shifts with your employees and ensure accountability.

 Things to know before you begin

-- When an employee acknowledges a shift, it means that he or she knows about the shift.
-It does not necessarily mean that the employee wants the shift or has accepted it.
+- When an user acknowledges a shift, it means that he or she knows about the shift.
+It does not necessarily mean that the user wants the shift or has accepted it.

-- By default, employees, supervisors, and managers are forced to acknowledge their shifts when they log into the app.
+- By default, users are forced to acknowledge their shifts when they log into the app.
 You can disable this by turning off Require Shift Acknowledgement in the app settings.

 - Shift acknowledgement is included with specific plans.
 To find out if your plan includes shift acknowledgement, view the Account & Billing page.

-The way employees acknowledge their shifts depends on whether Require Shift Acknowledgement is enabled or disabled the app settings.
+The way users acknowledge their shifts depends on whether Require Shift Acknowledgement is enabled or disabled the app settings.

 When Require Shift Acknowledgement is enabled (default)

-By default, employees are forced to acknowledge their shifts any time they log into their When I Work account.
+By default, users are forced to acknowledge newly published shifts any time they log into their When I Work account.

-If an employee has future shifts that need to be acknowledged, this dialogue appears:
+If a user has future shifts that need to be acknowledged, this dialogue appears:

-The dialogue only disappears once the employee has acknowledged the shifts.
+The dialogue only disappears once the user has acknowledged the shifts.

 When Require Shift Acknowledgement is disabled

-When a new schedule is created and published, employees can view their schedules from their individual My Schedule pages.
+When a new schedule is created and published, users can view their schedules from their individual My Schedule page.

 Shifts that are in yellow are new and not yet acknowledged.
-An employee will want to click Acknowledge Shifts to confirm that they have seen their shifts.
+A user clicks Acknowledge Shifts to confirm that they have seen their shifts.

 As soon as the shifts have been acknowledged, all of the shifts will turn white and the alert will disappear.